-For four years running, Massachusetts has been ranked number one in the nation for energy efficiency by the American Council for an Energy Efficiency Economy (ACEEE).
+For seven years running, Massachusetts has been ranked number one in the nation for energy efficiency by the American Council for an Energy Efficiency Economy (ACEEE).
 This top ranking is largely due to the state’s nation-leading, utility energy efficiency programs.
-Each year these programs produce incremental savings equivalent to more than 2.5% of statewide electricity sales and 1% of statewide natural gas sales.
-The programs implemented since 2010 are producing annual savings of over 3,400 gigawatt-hours of electricity, 77 million therms of natural gas, and 2 million tons of greenhouse gas emissions.
+Each year these programs produce incremental savings equivalent to more than 3% of statewide electricity sales and 1% of statewide natural gas sales.

 Massachusetts energy efficiency programs are governed by three-year plans, which must be approved by state regulators.
 The plans establish the savings goals, budgets, program priorities, and program designs.
 Each plan is a blueprint for three years and for a total of nearly $2 billion in energy efficiency spending.